 Private schools in Geneva

-Private schools in Geneva teach in French, English or both, and offer various curricula including the American Advanced Placement, Cambridge IGCSE, International Baccalaureate Diploma, Swiss Maturité, Brevet des Collèges and French Baccalauréat Général.
+Private schools in Geneva teach in French, English or both and offer various curricula, including the American Advanced Placement, Cambridge IGCSE, International Baccalaureate Diploma, Swiss Maturité, Brevet des Collèges and French Baccalauréat Général.

-Expats should also consider the distance between school, work and home since rush hour traffic in Geneva can make it difficult to be on time.
-Some private schools have a bus service, but this can be expensive.
+Some of the most prestigious private schools are religious, so do check whether a school’s philosophy is compatible with your own values and beliefs.
+Also consider the distance between school, work and home, since rush hour traffic in Geneva can make it difficult to be on time.
+Some private schools have bus services covering major residential areas, but these optional services incur additional fees on top of tuition.

 International schools in Geneva

 Many expats prefer these schools because they allow students to continue with the teaching language and curriculum of their home country, which is a good option for those living in Geneva for the short term.
+Geneva boasts the oldest international school in the world – the International School of Geneva (Ecolint), founded in 1924 – which serves a truly global student population from over 140 countries.

-Tutoring in Geneva
+Tutors in Geneva

 Expat Health Insurance